alexblanche/basic_project/README.md

 - Code a Picture viewer
 - Code a PRGM menu that displays the available programs, and launches the emulator
 - Code a Picture Edition general interface, that opens BMP files and writes G1M files
+- Code an interface that displays all the buttons of the calculator, in order to interact with the programs, and a keybinds interface (for more convenient gameplay)